 The Northwestern Summer Writers' Conference

-Craft/Business Talks and Workshops: Addressing a variety of genres and topics in writing, students will have the opportunity to participate in one craft or business talk and one workshop each day.
-Students will engage in free writing exercises and focus on brainstorming and experimentation.
+Workshops: Addressing a variety of genres and topics in writing, students will have the opportunity to participate in two workshops each day.
+Students will engage in writing exercises and focus on brainstorming and experimentation.

-Keynote Address: Three acclaimed Chicago writers will read from their own works, discuss the writer's craft, and converse about the process of writing and publishing their work.
+Keynote Address: Acclaimed Chicago writers will read from their own work, discuss the writer's craft, and converse about the process of writing and publishing.

 Faculty Panels: Writing professionals and enthusiasts come together to discuss topics of interest to writers of all levels and genres.